somabc/temperature/README.md

     sudo a2enmod cgi
     sudo service apache2 restart

-You will also need to enable the gpio pins on boot by adding dtoverlay=w1-gpio to /boot/config.txt
+You will also need to enable the gpio w1 device tree in /boot/config.txt

+    dtoverlay=w1-gpio